thomknoe/polyculemolecule/README.md

 **Extended: Internet play via ngrok**

-For play across different networks — including remote participants or public playtesting — the build supports tunneling through [ngrok](https://ngrok.com).
+For play across different networks, including remote participants or public playtesting, the build supports tunneling through [ngrok](https://ngrok.com).
 When a tunnel is active, the QR code automatically encodes the public HTTPS URL instead of the LAN IP.

 The game discovers an active tunnel through three fallback steps: